 It’s highly likely that you’ll apply this technology in your business at some point.
 Which is why it’s critical to understand the business case for AI investment in your organisation.

-Using AI in Your Business
+Using AI & machine learning in Your Business

 When applied to the right business challenges, AI can demonstrate a great return on investment.